carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 > built-in capabilities of NumPy.
 In general, random-number generation is
 > difficult to do well, it's easy to accidentally introduce correlations into
 > the generated sequence.
+>
 > * Discuss why generating high quality random numbers might be difficult.
-> * Is the quality of random numbers generated sufficient for estimating &#960;
+> * Is the quality of random numbers generated sufficient for estimating π
 >   in this implementation?
 >
 > > ## Solution
 > >
 > > * Computers are deterministic and produce pseudo random numbers using
 > >   an algorithm.
 The choice of algorithm and its parameters determines
 > >   how random the generated numbers are.
 Pseudo random number generation
 > >   algorithms usually produce a sequence numbers taking the previous output
 > >   as an input for generating the next number.
 At some point the sequence of
 > >   pseudo random numbers will repeat, so care is required to make sure the
 > >   repetition period is long and that the generated numbers have statistical
 > >   properties similar to those of true random numbers.
 > > * Yes.
 > {: .solution }
 {: .discussion }

 ## Measuring Performance of the Serial Solution

-The stochastic method used to estimate &#960; should converge on the true value as the number of random points increases.
+The stochastic method used to estimate π should converge on the true value as the number of random points increases.
 But as the number of points increases, creating the variables `x`, `y`, and `radii` requires more time and more memory.